-5.1.2 Co-Applicants
+6.1.2 Co-Applicants

 Co-Applicants will be asked to select whether they are a Researcher, Knowledge User, Data Controller, Data Processor, or PPI contributor co-applicant for the proposed research.
 Up to a maximum of 10 Co-applicants can be listed.
-Note: It is not mandatory to have 10 Co-Applicants but this is to allow for flexibility should this be appropriate
+Note: It is not mandatory to have 10 Co-Applicants, but this is to allow for flexibility should this be appropriate

-See Appendix IV for the definitions of Researcher, Knowledge User, Data Controller, Data Processor and Appendix II: HRB Funding Policies and Procedures for further information on PPI.
+See Appendix II: HRB Funding Policies and Procedures for further information on PPI and Appendix IV for the definitions of Researcher, Knowledge User, Data Controller, Data Processor.

 A Co-Applicant has a well-defined, critical, and substantial role in the conduct and steering of the proposed research.
-Co-Applicants from outside of the Republic of Ireland are welcome where this is appropriately justified in terms of added value for the project.
-A Co-Applicant may receive funding for items such as running costs and personnel but will not receive support towards his/her own salary if they are in salaried positions.
-However, Co-Applicants can request their own salary, depending on their role and percentage of time dedicated to the research for the duration of the award if they are contract/independent investigators.
-PPI contributors should be named as Co-applicants where justified by their level of involvement
+Co-Applicants from outside the island of Ireland are welcome where this is appropriately justified in terms of added value for the project.
+A Co-Applicant may receive funding for items such as running costs and personnel but will not receive support towards their own salary if they are in salaried positions.
+However, researchers in contract positions/independent investigators, knowledge user and PPI contributor Co-Applicants can request their own salary, depending on their role and percentage of time dedicated to the research for the duration of the grant (up to a maximum of 10 Co-Applicants can be listed).